seolah97/Capstone3_EasyShop/README.md

 # Capstone3_EasyShop

+The E-Commerce API is a RESTful web service that provides endpoints for managing products, user accounts, and shopping carts in an e-commerce application.
+It allows users to browse and search for products, add products to their shopping carts, and perform various operations related to user accounts and orders.

 Used an existing coding project to experience one of the jobs a backend programmer may have.

-Finished writing and implementing code for certain controllers class, as well as the mySQL classes.
+Finished writing and implementing code for the appropriate classes, while fixing bugs.

-Utilized postman by connecting it to the project by using the appropriate annotations.
+Utilized postman by connecting it to the project by using the appropriate annotations and HTTP requests.
-	Tested the methods and queries to make sure they are working as intended.
+	Tested the methods and queries to make sure they are working as intended, while fixing bugs.
-	Also used it to test for bugs.

 REGISTER WORKING
 ![image](https://github.com/seolah97/Capstone3_EasyShop/assets/130181133/2b303337-a737-42c8-9693-ee998f01997a)